 So, if you want to grow healthy tomatoes, you should know the followings before growing tomatoes in containers-

 - Type of planters that suit best for your tomato plants

 - Measures of a good planter for tomato plants

 - Planter size and shape according to the tomato varieties

-Besides it also helps to determine how much plant care your tomato plants needed.
+Besides, it also helps to determine how many plants care your tomato plants need.

-However, you may classify the tomato planters into two major types like –
+However, you may classify the tomato planters into two major types –

 - Commercial planters